IndigoUnited/node-couchnode/README.md

 This module serves as a wrapper for the official bucket interface.
 Documentation can be found [here](http://docs.couchbase.com/sdk-api/couchbase-node-client-2.0.3/Bucket.html).

+Considering this module wraps the official Couchbase interface, it is compatible with the same server versions as the official module.

 ### Coverage summary

 ```